MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pair-devices.md

 ## Unpairing

 Unpairing a device is only relevant in the basic or custom pairing scenarios described above.
 If you are using automatic pairing, your app remains oblivious to the pairing status of the device and there is no need to unpair it.
 If you do choose to unpair a device, the process is identical whether you implement basic or custom pairing.
 This is because there is no need to provide additional information or interact in the unpairing process.

 The first step to unpairing a device is obtaining the [**DeviceInformation**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation) object for the device that you want to unpair.
 Then you need to retrieve the [**DeviceInformation.Pairing**](/uwp/api/windows.devices.enumeration.deviceinformation.pairing) property and call [**DeviceInformationPairing.UnpairAsync**](/uwp/api/windows.devices.enumeration.deviceinformationpairing.unpairasync).
 Just like with pairing, you will want to **await** the result.
 The result of the unpairing action will be returned, and as long as no errors are returned, the device will be unpaired.

 ## Sample

-To download a sample showing how to use the [**Windows.Devices.Enumeration**](/uwp/api/Windows.Devices.Enumeration) APIs, click [here](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/DeviceEnumerationAndPairing).
+For a working sample, see the [Device enumeration and pairing sample](https://github.com/Microsoft/Windows-universal-samples/tree/main/Samples/DeviceEnumerationAndPairing) on GitHub.